jramshur/Code-Snippets/Power Query/GroupBy with Concatenate.md

-# Using GroupBy to concatanate row values into a sing text string
+# Using GroupBy to concatanate row values into a single text string

 ## General Example
 Using `Table.Group` to build a list of concatenated values for a given grouping